 This Society was founded and incorporated by Act of Legislature, 1884.
 Its object is the cultivation of a Canadian Literature and the collecting of Canadian books, manuscripts and of books bearing upon Canadian History and literature.
 Membership is open to all members of the College and residents in the city of Halifax.
 Any literary man may be elected an honorary member.
-Membership fee is included in Student Body fees.
+The membership fee of \$1.50 is included in Student Body fees.